AlbrechtL/welle.io/README.md

 # cd build
   ```

 2. Run CMake.
-To enable support for RTL-SDR add the flag `-DRTLSDR` (requires librtlsdr) and for SoapySDR add `-DSOAPYSDR` (requires SoapySDR compiled with support for each desired hardware like the AirSpy or HackRF)
+To enable support for RTL-SDR add the flag `-DRTLSDR=1` (requires librtlsdr) and for SoapySDR add `-DSOAPYSDR=1` (requires SoapySDR compiled with support for each desired hardware like the AirSpy or HackRF)

   ```
 # cmake ..